-Back in September 2020, Town Sports International, a US fitness chain, suffered a data breach, with over 600,000 people’s personal information leaked.
+Back in September 2020, Town Sports International, a US fitness chain, suffered a data leak, with over 600,000 people’s personal information leaked.

-As BleepingComputer reported, breached information included users’ names, addresses, phone numbers, email addresses, last four digits of credit cards, credit card expiration dates, and their billing history.
+As BleepingComputer reported, leaked information included users’ names, addresses, phone numbers, email addresses, last four digits of credit cards, credit card expiration dates, and their billing history.

 Cybercriminal could send users text messages or emails with phishing links and make them seem more convincing with these sensitive credentials, prompting users to click on the link and stealing further personal information.